tim-cools/3d-engine/README.md

 # 3d-Graphic Try-out

-The goal of the exercise was to explore 3d-graphics formulas and algorithms, hence everything written from scratch.
+The goal of the exercise was to explore 3d-graphics formulas and algorithms, hence everything is written from scratch.

 Most applications can be created using WebGL, or somethings else.